vykuang/toronto-service-calls-2023/README.md

 ## Notes for improvements

-- move to dbt-core so that it can be orchestrated by prefect
-  - dbt cloud *can* be orchestrated, but API access requires paid accounts
 - host dbt-core's documentations on GCS as [static website](https://cloud.google.com/storage/docs/hosting-static-website)
 - tests for the `extract_load` flow
 - migrate the executor to cloud run so that resources are used only when a flow deployment is active, instead of continuously running a GCE instance
 - integrate GCP's artifacts registry and cloud build to create a private docker repository that only the service account may retrieve